Sexual ethics: Feminist views

 The feminist position is that women's freedom of choice regarding sexuality takes precedence over family, community, state, and church.
 Based on historical and cultural context, feminist views on sexuality has widely varied.
 Sexual representation in the media, the sex industry, and related topics pertaining to sexual consent are all questions which feminist theory attempts to address.
 The debate resulting from the divergence of feminist attitudes culminated in the late 1970s and the 1980s.
 The resulting discursive dualism was one which contrasted those feminists who believed that patriarchal structure made consent impossible under certain conditions, whereas sex-positive feminists attempted to redefine and regain control of what it means to be a woman.
 Questions of sexual ethics remain relevant to feminist theory.

 Early feminists were accused of being 'wanton' as a consequence of stating that just as for men, women did not necessarily have to have sex with the intention of reproducing.
 At the beginning of the 20th century, feminist authors were already theorising about a relationship between a man and a woman as equals (although this has a heterosexual bias) and the idea that relationships should be sincere, that the mark of virtue in a relationship was its sincerity rather than its permanence.
 Setting a standard for reciprocity in relationships fundamentally changed notions of sexuality from one of duty to one of intimacy.

 Age of consent

 Age of consent is also a key issue in sexual ethics.
 It is a controversial question of whether or not minors should be allowed to have sex for recreation or engage in sexual activities such as sexting.
 The debate includes whether or not minors can meaningfully consent to have sex with each other, and whether they can meaningfully consent to have sex with adults.
 In many places in the world, people are not legally allowed to have sex until they reach a set age.
 The age of consent averages around the age of 16.
-Some areas have 'Romeo and Juliet' laws, which place a frame around teenage relationships within a certain age bracket, but do not permit sexual contact between those above or below a certain age.
+Some areas have 'Romeo and Juliet' laws, which place a frame around teenage relationships within a certain age bracket, but do not permit sex between those above or below a certain age.